 WizeHire is an online hiring platform that helps small businesses grow.
 The company has connected approximately 15,000 customers with over 3 million job-seekers and serves around 4,000 customers at any given time.
 Founded in 2014, the company continues to grow rapidly and recently raised a $30M Series B financing round led by Tiger Global.

 As a fast-growing startup, WizeHire was stretched in various ways, and team members wore multiple hats.
-Setting up budgets and empowering employees to make secure, pre-approved purchasing decisions and closing the books each month required significant time and effort.
+That made it difficult for the finance function to delegate responsibility to the rest of the team by setting up budgets and empowering employees to make secure, pre-approved purchasing decisions, and closing the books each month required significant time and effort.

 “Prior to Ramp, we were actually closer to net 12 days [to close each month],” says WizeHire CEO Sid Upadhyay.
 The slow speed of operation did not align with WizeHire’s culture of execution, which favors granting agency to employees and enabling rapid decision-making.

-Ramp’s automated platform allows WizeHire to issue cards to any employee who needs one and reduces the inefficient, unsecure act of sharing cards among multiple employees.
+Ramp’s automated central platform allows WizeHire to issue cards to any employee who needs one and reduces the inefficient, insecure act of sharing cards among multiple employees.
 The team can set spend limits on individual cards, and those controls ultimately empower employees to act more quickly and deliberately.

-Since switching to Ramp, the WizeHire team has been able to reduce time to close from 12 days to 5 days, a decrease of 58%, and streamline the expense reporting process.
+Since instituting Ramp, the WizeHire team has been able to reduce time to close to net 5 days from net 12 and streamline the expense reporting process.
 This helps drive day-to-day efficiency, and it also helps position WizeHire for easier, more timely accounting audits.

 “A good example [of the savings we’ve realized with Ramp] is our experience negotiating a contract with Intercom,” says Sid.
 “We’ve been an Intercom customer since 2014.
 Every year, renegotiating was a hassle we had to deal with, and it’s a less effective use of time for our team.”

-Ultimately, those savings allow WizeHire to reallocate spend to other areas of need.
+Ramp allows WizeHire rely on more accurate budgets and reallocate spend to areas of need.
 “Every department in WizeHire is experiencing rapid growth,” says Alicia Coleman, Marketing Operations Manager at WizeHire.
-“Being able to save along the way means that we have some wiggle room in terms of the tools we can bring on and the people we can hire.
+“Being able to save along the way means that we have some wiggle room in terms of the tools we can bring on, the people we can hire.
 [The savings we’ve realized with Ramp] mean everything in terms of not only revenue return on the investment, but also operations in general.”

-The savings that Ramp has offered have become, in a relatively short span of time, instrumental for WizeHire.
+The assistance and savings Ramp has offered have become, in a relatively short span of time, instrumental for WizeHire.
 “Ramp is one of those secret advantages that maybe we shouldn’t be talking so much about,” says Sid.
 “But we are.”